SecretFoundation/docs/docs/protocol/encryption-specs.md

   }
   ```

-### On the consensus layer, inside the Enclave of every full node
+### On the consensus layer, inside the enclave of every full node

 ```js
 // already have from tx_input: